Skip to main content

 </html>

-We register the contactmanager module and create the ListController controller that will add the headers and the contacts to our application.
-We then - in the HTML table - iterate through these JSON objects and print out the necessary information.
-This is great, however it's still very static, it's time to replace the contacts JSON object with information from our Mongo database.
+We register the contactmanager module and create the ListController controller that adds headers and contacts to our application.
+Then, in the HTML table, we iterate through these JSON objects and print out the necessary information.
+Great, but it’s still static.
+Time to replace the contacts JSON object with real data from our Mongo database.

-AngularJS is capable of making HTTP calls via a built in $http service.
-This also means that we need to rework our JavaScript slightly:
+AngularJS can make HTTP calls via its built-in $http service.
+We need to rework our JavaScript slightly:

 function ListController($scope, $http) {